The pandemic’s hidden cost: Much-hyped health insurance scheme failed to cover hospital bills

 Amulya Nidhi, co-convenor of Jan Swasthya Abhiyan, said the poor coverage of PMJAY shows that it failed to reach across all states to provide Covid-19 treatment to those who could not afford it.
 “Government must address the reasons behind low uptake of Covid-19 package and resolve them,” he said.

-It is two years since the first lockdown was imposed in India to contain the Covid-19 pandemic.
-This report is part of a series looking back at the devastation that followed in the lives of millions in the absence of social safety nets in the country.
+Exactly two years ago, India went into lockdown mode to contain the spread of the coronavirus.
+This report is part of a series looking back at the devastation caused by two years of the Covid-19 pandemic in a country that lacks social protection.

 Under-utilisation